Takashi-KK/qae/README.md

 $
 ```

-> [!NOTE]
-> Be careful not to confuse the npx command with the npm command.

 **Type Check**

+If the type check passes, no messages will be output.

 ```
 $ npx tsc
 $
 ```

-> [!NOTE]
-> If the type check passes, no messages will be output.

 ## :running_woman: Step-5: Run Frontend

 ### 1. Run a Frontend Application

-> [!NOTE]
-> This application will always run in development mode.
+This application will always run in development mode.
 The purpose of this project is to learn prompt engineering techniques and explore modern development methods simultaneously.

 Run the frontend server.